Bow varieties as symplectic reductions of $T^*(G/P)$: Definition of Bow Varieties

-\begin{remark} For simplification, we call $B_{end,v_n,v_{n-1}}$ (resp. $B_{int,v_{n-1},\cdots,v_1}$)the \defn{end function} (resp. the \defn{initial function}) when there is no ambiguity. \end{remark} \begin{remark} Notice that the two functions in the definition of handsaw varieties are determined by the variety itself.
+\begin{remark} Because we know these function explicitly for the starting traingles and we build handsaw quiver varieties via GIT quotient step by step, the two functions in the definition of handsaw varieties are determined by the variety itself and the $GL_{v_n} \times GL_{v_1}$ action.
+Actually, we will later show that there is a symplectic structure on the handsaw quiver varieties and the $GL_{v_n} \times GL_{v_1}$ action is Hamiltonian.
+The two functions in the definition are just moment maps attached to the Hamiltonian action.
 We are using a tuple to define it to make the statement of the construction easier.
 From now on, we can just use the variety itself instead of the tuple to refer to the bow variety and call the first (resp. second) function the initial function (resp. end function).
-In \S~\ref{section2}, we will show that these two functions come from moment maps. \end{remark} \begin{remark} A handsaw variety is just a bow variety defined in \cite{N17} consisting only of triangles. \end{remark} \defn{Bow varieties} in our paper are defined to be
+In \S~\ref{section2}, we will show that these two functions come from moment maps. \end{remark}